- When are the best days and times to come?

 If you wish to enjoy the haunted attractions without the worry of everything jumping out at you, you may elect to purchase a “Monster B’Gone” necklace at the entrance of the Park or the entrances of the haunted attractions.

 If haunted houses are just not your style… you still have come to the right place!
-We have plenty of rides (including our wild roller coaster, UNTAMED!), games, food and live entertainment for you to enjoy, plus our popular Rocktoberfest celebration in the middle of the Park!
+We have plenty of rides (including our wild roller coaster, UNTAMED, and our cool new ride ICE JET), games, food and live entertainment for you to enjoy, plus our live shows and popular Rocktoberfest celebration in the middle of the Park!
 That’s a lot of fall fun all in ONE location!

 Yes.
 If you are inside of a Haunted Attraction and feel that you cannot continue, approach the nearest actor and request to exit the attraction.
 The actor will direct you to the nearest emergency exit and will escort you out of the attraction.